Trivadis/LocalizationWithNgxTranslate/README.md

 ### Localize elements

 #### Texts and strings
-You three ways how to achive the translation of texts
+You have three ways how to achive the translation of texts

 1. Use the **service**
 2. Use the **pipe**